An author asked me today for advice about finding a book editor or proofreader. This is a big, serious, important question.

 - Find 10 writers with amazing books in your genre or subject matter and ask if they’d recommend their editor.

 I’ve taken it for granted that you’ll be working with an individual, which may not be the case.
 If you go through a big company, or Lulu/Amazon’s services, you may not know your editor until after you purchase, if at all.
-This doesn’t necessarily impact quality, but you should know the editor is getting about half of what you pay.
+This doesn’t necessarily impact quality, but you should know the editor is probably getting about half of what you pay.
+I don’t recommend *any* self-publishing company or service, because they are mostly vanity presses – they make money from authors, not book sales – and outsource the work to increase profit.

 I tend to be optimistic and have high expectations of people.
 But contracts are often useful for protecting an editor and making sure the client and editor agree on the exact amount of work to be done, at what price – without one, clients can keep requesting more work and the editor can be taken advantage of.